Unimatrix Zero: Background

 The Borg are a Star Trek villain species famous for their phrase, "resistance is futile."
 TV Guide named the Borg at number 4 in its 2013 list of the 60 Nastiest Villains of All Time.
 The Borg was introduced on Star Trek: The Next Generation in the episode "Q Who?"
 (S2E16) and also featured in the critically acclaimed episode "The Best of Both Worlds".
 They made a major influence on Voyager starting with "Scorpion", which introduced the ex-Borg character Seven of Nine to the main cast, and there were many Borg-centric episodes since that time in the show; they return with a major story once again in Unimatrix.

 Reception

-IGN rated the Borg Queen as the 24th best character of Star Trek overall, and her story running from the film Star Trek: First Contact and into her encounters with Captain Janeway of the USS Voyager and Seven of Nine are noted as is the events at the Unimatrix.
-They also note that the Borg Queen was played by two different actresses, Alice Krige and Susanna Thompson.

 Ian Grey at RogerEbert.com noted this episode in their feature on Star Trek: Voyager, commenting that "Unimatrix Zero" offered a "revolution fought in the safety of dreams."

 In 2022, SyFy Wire included "Unimatrix Zero" as one (Note: The SyFy Wire article treats the two-parttwo-season episodes of "Unimatrix Zero" as one episode, doing the same for the similarly structured "Scorpion", when counting the number of episodes included in its list of 12.) of the 12 "essential" Seven of Nine episodes in the franchise.

 Nerdist suggested watching "Unimatrix" as part of an abbreviated binge-watching guide featuring USS Voyager's confrontations with the Borg.
 SyFy Wire ranked "Unimatrix Zero" as one of the seven essential episodes about Borg to watch as background for Star Trek: Picard.
 Space.com also recommended watching this episode as background for Star Trek: Picard.

-Space.com rated Borg cubes as the 2nd best spacecraft of Star Trek.